 What is an oral appliance for TMJ?

-A TMJ oral appliance is a custom-made device that will fit snuggly over your teeth.
-It is commonly used for people who grind their teeth or clench their jaw.
-Wearing one will reduce the wear and tear on your teeth when you grind or clench.
-This can prevent damage to your teeth and gums.
+A TMJ oral appliance is a custom-made device that fits snuggly over your teeth.
+It is commonly used for people who grind their teeth or clench their jaws.
+Wearing one will reduce the wear and tear on your teeth when you grind or clench, preventing damage to your teeth and gums.
 It will also release some of the tension placed on the jaw joints.

 Can Botox help with my TMJ?